pydio/cells-sdk-go/docs/OpenApiForCells.md

 The swagger file retrieves all comments from the proto3 file.
 It also describes the various models.

-As a last step of our process, we also store the resulting swager in a simple string that we store in a go file.
+As a last step of our process, we also store the resulting swagger in a simple string that we store in a go file.

 ## A few notes about the use of the resulting API